- Meningitis is an infection and resulting inflammation of the meninges, the membranes that surround the brain and spinal cord.

 caused by the bacterium, Neisseria menigitides, affects about 2,600 individuals a year and is common among children ages 2 – 18.
 Ten to fifteen percent of cases are fatal with another 10-15 percent experiencing brain damage or other serious side effects.
 High risk groups include infants under age 1, people with suppressed immune systems, travelers to foreign countries where the disease is endemic, and college students, especially freshmen, who live in dormitories.

-caused by the haemophilus influenzae bacteriaum (Hib) Until introduction of Hib vaccines into routine childhood immunization programs in the 1990s, Hib disease, mainly meningitis and pneumonia in young children, was a significant public health concern in developed as well as developing countries.
-Since introduction of the Hib vaccines, the Hib-related meningitis has largely disappeared from the United States.
+caused by the Haemophilus Influenzae Bacteria (Hib) Until the introduction of Hib vaccines into routine childhood immunization programs in the 1990s, Hib disease, mainly meningitis and pneumonia in young children, was a significant public health concern in developed as well as developing countries.
+Since its introduction of the Hib vaccines, Hib-related meningitis has largely disappeared from the United States.

 - Viral or aseptic meningitis is the most common form of meningitis in the U.S. It is rarely fatal in individuals with a healthy immune system.
 It is frequently not diagnosed because it is thought to be the flu.
 It is usually caused by enteroviruses — viruses that enter the body through the mouth and travel to the brain and surrounding tissues.
 Enteroviruses are present in mucus, saliva, and feces and can be transmitted through direct contact with an infected person or infected object or surface.
 Individuals infected with viral meningitis usually recover without specific treatment within 7 to 10 days